apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/testing.md

 suite that you wish to test.

 1. Do not try and add these tests into Hadoop itself.
-They won't be added to the soutce tree.
+They won't be added to the source tree.
 The tests must live with your own filesystem source.
 1. Create a package in your own test source tree (usually) under `contract`, for the files and tests.
 1. Subclass `AbstractFSContract` for your own contract implementation.